 ∑) symbol means mathematical sum, and

-Simplifying circuits like this, by combining resistances, is a common way to analyze circuits because it makes them more practical to deal with.
-In fact, when dealing with circuits, we often simplify them into single values that describe their overall resistance, and capacitance, which we’ll explore later.
+Simplifying circuits by combining resistances is a common way to analyze circuits because it makes them more practical to deal with.
+In fact, when dealing with circuits, we often simplify them into single values that describe their overall resistance and capacitance, which we’ll explore later.
 By simplifying circuits, we can more effectively design complex systems that incorporate multiple circuits into a larger design.

 Using the same numbers from before, calculate the forward voltage (voltage drop) at

 Given: Vf = I * R1 Therefore: Vf = 0.25A * 18Ω = 4.5V